-As I worked with more managers who wanted to use agile approaches, I realized these problems:
+As I worked with more managers who wanted to use agile approaches, I saw several problems with their management practices:

-- Existing management practices didn't work at all for agile teams or teams that need to exhibit adaptability and resilience. - Those practices didn't work for managers who wanted to lead and serve others. - These practices actively prevented innovation.
+- The practices barely worked for non-agile teams.
+Teams succeeded in spite of their management. - The practices prevented any team's adaptability and resilience. - The practices didn't work for managers who wanted to lead and serve others.